 The Social Security Administration is responsible for administering the Social Security Disability (SSD) and Supplemental Security Income (SSI) benefits programs.

 For additional information please see the following resource articles:

 - The 3 Most Common Mistakes in Social Security Disability Cases

 - The Importance of Medical Treatment in Disability Cases

 - The Language Barrier and Social Security Disability

 How Do These Two Programs Differ?

-Social security disability benefits are based on your earnings history.
+Social security disability are based on your earnings history.
 The more you worked, earned, and paid into the system, the greater your monthly benefits.
 SSA has rules about how long you have to have worked in order to be eligible for SSD.

 It can get a little complicated.
 But, you can get a good idea of the Social Security Disability Benefits you would likely receive by looking at the last earnings statement SSA sent you.
 On that statement, they estimate of what your monthly disability benefits would be if you are found disabled.

 SSI is a Type of Welfare Program That is Based on Need